 b.
 The use of print dictionaries is permitted; electronic dictionaries are not permitted.

 c.
 Students may not use their computers to write the examination.
-(Students with learning needs requiring the use of a computer must provide documentation to the Chairperson of the Department of Romance Languages and Literatures.)
+(Students with learning needs requiring the use of a computer must provide documentation to the department chairperson)

 4. Content of the Examinations